“What is an AI agent?”

 Think of an orchestra.
 Talented musicians without a conductor make noise, not music.
 Coordination transforms individual skills into something greater.

 Without orchestration, the agent is a collection of parts.
-Not a system.
+It might have every component but can’t make them work as one.

 Why This Matters